Shumen: Population

-In January 2012, Shumen was inhabited by 80 511 people in the city limits, while the Shumen Municipality with the legally affiliated adjacent villages had 93 160 inhabitants.
-The number of the residents of the city (not the municipality) reached its peak in the period 1990-1991 when it exceeded 110,000.
+As of October 2021, Shumen was inhabited by 67,971 people, while the Shumen Municipality overall had a population of 79,167 inhabitants.
+The number of the residents of the city (not the municipality) reached its peak in the period 1990-1991, when it exceeded 110,000.

 Ethnic, linguistic and religious composition

-According to the latest 2011 census data, the individuals declared their ethnic identity were distributed as follows:
+According to the latest 2021 census data, the individuals that declared their self-attributed ethnic identity were distributed as follows: